C section recovery can be scary. In fact many women say they’re flat out scared of c section recovery. Why?

-If you and the baby are doing well you will probably be able to hold baby on your chest while the surgeons close (which takes around 45 minutes in my experience).
+If you and the baby are doing well you will might be able to hold baby on your chest while the surgeons close (which takes around 45 minutes to an hour assuming everything goes okay).

 Times are changing and more and more hospitals are recognizing the value of a gentle c section.
-Which means they want moms to be able to hold baby right away just like if she would have if baby had been born vaginally.
+Which means they want moms to be able to hold baby as soon as possible.

 Immediately following the cesarean delivery